m-cherni/iac-automation/terraform/azure/prerequsites-terraform-azure/README.md

 }
 ```

-To avoid secret leakage, use variables for these parameters by:
+To avoid secrets leaking, use variables for these parameters by:

 - Exorting environment variables using the prefix TF_VAR
 - Adding them to a local .tfvars file that you configure to be ignored by git (add the .tfvars file to the .gitigonore file)